ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 ### GET Methods

-The last thing we have to consider before we go to deployment and transactions creation is GET methods of high-load wallet:
+The last thing we have to consider before we dive into wallet deployment and transaction creation is high-load wallet GET methods:

 Method | Explanation
 :---: | :---:
-int processed?(int query_id) | Lets us know if a particular request has been processed.
-Returns `-1` if yes and `0` if no. Also, this method may return `1` if the answer is unknown since this request is old and no longer stored in the contract. int get_public_key() | Getting a public key.
+int processed?(int query_id) | Notifies the user if a particular request has been processed.
+This means it returns `-1` if the request has been processed and `0` if it has not.
+Also, this method may return `1` if the answer is unknown since the request is old and no longer stored in the contract. int get_public_key() | Rerive a public key.
 We have considered this method before.

-Let’s look at `int processed?(int query_id)` closely because it will help us to understand why we need last_cleaned:
+Let’s look at the `int processed?(int query_id)` method closely to help us to understand why we need to make use of the last_cleaned:

 ```func
 int processed?(int query_id) method_id {